 Now we have a Lagrangian submanifold $\tilde{Y_0^h}$ in a symplectic manifold.
 Suppose $m^0_i=2$, $1\leq i\leq n$.
 For a loop $\gamma$ with initial point $t_0$ in $\tilde{Y_0^h}$, by Theorem \ref{the3.2}(ii)

 where $p$ is some integer and $q$ is the order of the symbol $\prod_{i=1}^{n}\{l_i,m_i\}^{\epsilon(i)}$ in $K_2(\mathbb{C}(Y^h))$.
-We will call this result the Bohr-Sommerfield quantization condition for hyperbolic links.
+We shall call this result the Bohr-Sommerfeld quantization condition for hyperbolic links.
 It would be interesting to give an interpretation from mathematical physics, as what Gukov did for hyperbolic knots.